 My August 2017 Photo of the Month is August Mushroom, an image made during monsoon conditions along San Diego County’s Sunrise Highway.

-People have been studying and describing clouds for thousands of years, and starting with Alfred Stieglitz, they have been photographing them.
+People have been studying and describing clouds for thousands of years, and starting with Alfred Stieglitz, they have been photographing them (See my Modern Equivalents portfolio for for my favorite images of just clouds).

 Some might quibble that this image doesn’t have a foreground.
 I hear this a lot from photographers.
 I tend to agree with what I have read from Bruce Barnbaum, who I will paraphrase by saying that a foreground should only exist if it adds to the image.
 In this case, with the principle subject being a beautiful cloud formation over the Laguna Mountain hillside, I think an endless search for a foreground would detract from the image.